astridx/meinblog/content/posts/joomla/42joomla-template-css-overrides-und-chrome.en.md

 ![Create Joomla Template - Module Chrome](/images/overview.en.png)

-## For the impatient

-Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t36...t37)[^github.com/astridx/boilerplate/compare/t36...t37] and incorporate these changes into your development version.
+> For impatient people: Take a look at the changed programme code in the [Diff-Ansicht](https://github.com/astridx/boilerplate/compare/t36...t37)[^github.com/astridx/boilerplate/compare/t36...t37] and incorporate these changes into your development version.

 ## Step by step